maldex/pyVmCtrl/README.md

 ## examples
 ```
-# list avalable datastores and networks and guests on physical host 192.168.1.2
+# list available datastores and networks and guests on physical host 192.168.1.2
 pySimpleVmCtrl.py -H 192.168.1.2 -U root -P password -A list-host -A list-guest

 # create a guest called test-01